 *Benefit of chemotherapy for premenopausal N1 patients with RS® results 26-100 has not been formally assessed in a randomized study.
 The benefit derived from chemotherapy was significant for RS® results 0-13 and 14-25 in the RxPONDER study and it is inferred to be substantial for patients with RS® 26-100.

 How does the Oncotype DX test help guide treatment decisions?

 SWOG 8814 established the Oncotype DX® test as predictive of CT benefit in node-positive postmenopausal patients1.
 Initial results from the RxPONDER study add to the findings of SWOG 8814 by providing a refined estimate of CT benefit in N1 patients with the following results6:

-- N1 postmenopausal patients with Recurrence Score® results 0-25 may be spared chemotherapy independent of clinical pathological parameters.6
+- N1 postmenopausal patients with Recurrence Score® results 0-25 may be spared chemotherapy regardless of the number of affected nodes, tumour grade or size.6

-- N1 premenopausal patients with Recurrence Score results 0-25 derive a 2.9% benefit from chemotherapy in terms of distant recurrence as first site at 5 years.6
+- N1 premenopausal patients with Recurrence Score results 0-25 derive a 2.9% benefit from chemotherapy based on distant recurrence at 5 years.6

 Use of the Oncotype DX test may reduce the risk of overtreatment with chemotherapy1,6

-A large proportion7-8 of HR+, HER2-, node-positive postmenopausal patients receive chemotherapy as N1 disease is considered high clinical risk due to worse prognosis9.
+Node positive patients are believed to have higher clinical risk and worse prognosis if not treated with chemotherapy9.
 Average chemotherapy treatment rates without genomic testing are in the range of 70% for this patient population7-8.
 RxPONDER demonstrated that many of these patients may be overtreated6, and the Oncotype DX test can help make informed treatment decisions.

 Nodal status, despite being of prognostic value, does not predict the Recurrence Score result and the underlying tumour biology4